Colin Powell dies, trailblazing general stained by Iraq

 A veteran of the Vietnam War, Powell spent 35 years in the Army and rose to the rank of four-star general before becoming the first Black chairman of the Joint Chiefs of Staff.
 His oversight of the U.S. invasion of Kuwait to oust the Iraqi army in 1991 made him a household name, prompting speculation for nearly a decade that he might run for president, a course he ultimately decided against.

-Powell instead joined George W. Bush’s administration in 2001 as secretary of state, the first Black person to represent the U.S. government on the world stage.
-His tenure, however, was marred by his 2003 address to the U.N.
-Security Council in which he cited faulty information to claim that Saddam Hussein had secretly stashed weapons of mass destruction.
+He instead joined President George W. Bush’s administration in 2001 as secretary of state, the first Black person to represent the U.S. government on the world stage.
+Powell’s tenure, however, was marred by his 2003 address to the United Nations Security Council in which he cited faulty information to claim that Saddam Hussein had secretly stashed weapons of mass destruction.
 Such weapons never materialized, and though the Iraqi leader was removed, the war devolved into years of military and humanitarian losses.

-In announcing Powell’s death, his family said he had been fully vaccinated against the coronavirus.
-Peggy Cifrino, Powell’s longtime aide, said he had also been treated over the past few years for multiple myeloma, a blood cancer that impairs the body’s ability to fight infection.
+Powell was fully vaccinated against the coronavirus, his family said.
+But he faced several ailments, telling Washington Post journalist Bob Woodward over the summer that he had Parkinson’s disease.
+Powell’s longtime aide, Peggy Cifrino, said Monday that he was also treated over the past few years for multiple myeloma, a blood cancer that impairs the body’s ability to fight infection.
 Studies have shown that those cancer patients don’t get as much protection from the COVID-19 vaccines as healthier people.

+In a Washington where partisan divisions run deep, Democrats and Republicans recalled Powell fondly.
+Flags were ordered lowered at government buildings, including the White House, Pentagon and State Department.

 Powell’s time as secretary of state was largely defined by the aftermath of the Sept.
 11, 2001, terror attacks.
 He was the first American official to publicly blame Osama bin Laden’s al-Qaida network.
 He made a lightning trip to Pakistan to demand that then-Pakistani President Pervez Musharraf cooperate with the United States in going after the Afghanistan-based group, which also had a presence in Pakistan, where bin Laden was later killed.